top of page

 Feel free to contact Dr. Reynolds to apply for a research position.

-Upon admission to the lab, all lab members are trained on using the statistical software R, and will be encouraged to read the following book on statistical analysis.
+Upon admission to the lab, all lab members are expected to use the statistical software R, and will be encouraged to read the following book on statistical analysis.

 https://xcelab.net/rm/statistical-rethinking/